How to Do Car Carpet Recoloring

 August 12, 2013

 Fresh and vibrant upholstery add a splash of personality to an otherwise plain car.
 Your interior decor can really make every ride a pleasant experience, even while you are stuck in the middle of rush-hour traffic.
 However, your car’s interior suffers from everyday wear and tear just as much as the exterior does.
 The seats are prone to tears, scratches, spills, and stains.
 The carpets are exposed to foot traffic, dirt, food and beverage spills, stains, soil, and other things that can mar its beautiful color and the need for carpet recoloring might appear.

-When your carpet is dirty and discolored, a simple wash-and-condition may restore its former good looks and keep your car looking interesting in the long run.
-However, there may come a time when thorough washing will not be sufficient.
+When your need carpet recoloring a simple wash-and-condition may restore its former good looks, but not always.
+Moreover, there may come a time when thorough washing will not be sufficient.
 Perhaps your carpet has already seen too many days being cleaned, so much so that the fibers have lost their vibrant color.
 If you have been too generous with the bleach or too aggressive with the brush during your DIY detailing work, your carpet will certainly show it.
 Or, you may have no good reason at all for wanting a new color carpet other than that you’re bored with the old one.

 In these instances, the best solution to your dilemma is to recolor your carpet.
 Carpet replacement can cost you an arm and a leg, so this may not be an option if you are on a tight budget.
 Besides, if your carpet is still relatively new, replacing it is not a good idea.
 You will still be able to squeeze a few months of use from it if you simply dye it to eliminate the unsightly discoloration.